Lae-Alfheim/open.sh/README.md

     * support for IPv6
 - ~~add a main window, for better control~~
 - revamp server.sh for multipal windows
-- transmit settings for server.sh
+- transmit settings for server.sh to a /tmp folder
+- option to start and login through ftp
+- update option in open.sh window
+- auto update, open.sh, from github, ask if whant to update, and presents the user with tree options, summary, witch would then give you a summary then two options, update or do not update
 - auto update settings for server.sh,
 store them in main computers config
 - add superior window management for bspwm